madisonmay/SemiSync/README.md

       semisync.clear()

 In this simple example, moving from synchronous to semi-synchronous execution cuts the average execution time from 1.00 seconds to .700 seconds.
+And although the example used is trivial, dependency trees can be arbitrarily complex.

 Additional Notes
 -----------------